Getting Started With the E-2 Investor Application

 • An overview of the business idea

-• Feasibility study for the area in which you intend to operate
+• A feasibility study for the area in which you intend to operate

-• Execution plan, including operations, marketing and administration
+• An execution plan, including operations, marketing and administration

-• Hiring plan for 5 years – ideally would have at least 2-3 employees in the first two years
+• A hiring plan for 5 years.
+Ideally, you would have at least 2 to 3 employees in the first two years

 • Financial projections for 5 years

 As you can see, there is a lot of effort that goes into preparing and submitting an E-2 filing.
-Documents in addition to those outlined above will also be needed.
-This baseline summary covers the most important elements of the E-2 process.
+Other documents, in addition to those outlined above, will also be needed.
+This summary covers the most important elements of the E-2 process.

-Please call us at (214) 997-6851 for our Dallas office or (713) 322-8646 for our Houston office to schedule a free consultation and to discuss your investment options with a Davis & Associates attorney.
+If you’re in the United States in a lawful nonimmigrant status and you’re interested in becoming an E-2 investor, we are here to help.
+Contact us today to schedule a free consultation to discuss your investment options with a Davis & Associates attorney.
 We look forward to helping you with your E-2 journey.